LOADING ...

 Charge it on my credit card

-Then wed ride and drink Texas Pride
+Then wed around and drink Texas Pride

-And wed in another Shamrock station
+And wed stop in another Shamrock

 And get another Texas case

-Drink that and listen to the Brothers
+that and listen to the Stanley Brothers

 And then wed go get a of Jim and Jesse

-And it was on to the Colonels
+And it was on to the Kentucky

 And string em together to make song right here

-Bluegrass Widow'
+'The Bluegrass

-Quite possibly the bluegrass song ever written
+Quite possibly the worst bluegrass ever written

 We a little four piece band